Health Insurance Claims Process

 If you have coverage through a fee-for-services/indemnity plan or seek out-of-network care in a PPO plan, your insurance claim is processed after you have received the care.
 Denial, with these types of coverage, results in your provider deciding not to pay out on your claim.
 In some cases, you have paid the entire fee up-front, in other cases a portion.
 A denial of your claim either results in you not being reimbursed or being billed for the portion of your bill that remains unpaid.

-Here are some common reasons that your claim can be denied:
+Here are four common reasons your claim can be denied:

 1. You filled out the insurance forms improperly.
 Make sure you fill out forms completely and legibly.